FSU-Boise State game moves to Tallahassee due to Dorian

-JACKSONVILLE, Fla. - This weekend's Florida State-Boise State football game has been moved to Tallahassee because of Hurricane Dorian, Jacksonville Mayor Lenny Curry said.
+JACKSONVILLE, Fla. - This weekend's Florida State-Boise State football game has been moved to Tallahassee because of Hurricane Dorian, Jacksonville Mayor Lenny Curry announced Friday.

 The game was originally scheduled to be played at TIAA Bank Field in Jacksonville at 7 p.m.
 Saturday, but it has been shifted to a noon kickoff at Doak Campbell Stadium, the Seminoles' home turf.
-Fans wishing to attend the game in the state capital can buy them for $10 each.
+Fans wishing to attend the game in the state capital can buy them for $10 each and can be purchased here.
+There is no reserved seating in Tallahassee and parking is free.

-Curry said officials are working with Visit Jacksonville, the group in charge of promoting the city to tourists, to handle hotel cancellation fees.
-Tickets will be refunded with details to be released soon.
+Curry said officials are working with Visit Jacksonville, the group in charge of promoting the city to tourists, to handle hotel cancelation fees.
+Tickets will be refunded.

 "This was a difficult decision to make in conjunction with leaders of the universities," Curry said at a news conference held at the Duval County Emergency Operations Center on Thursday.